- Consultation on emission-based parking charges 2020

 This consultation ended on 26 October 2020.
 This page is no longer being updated but we've left it here for reference.
+For the latest information please see New emissions-based parking charges for 2021

 The principle of emission-based charging is that the less polluting your vehicle is, the less you pay, and the more polluting, the more you pay.